Aaron Hicks Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles' 3.97 team ERA ranked 17th among all MLB pitching staffs.
+- The Orioles had the 17th-ranked team ERA across all MLB pitching staffs (3.97).

-- The Orioles will send Irvin (0-1) out to make his second start of the season.
+- The 28-year-old righty has one appearance out of the bullpen this season.

-- The left-hander last pitched on Sunday against the Boston Red Sox, when he tossed four innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.